A needlessly-detailed biography

 A few months into the Unprofessional podcast's run, I started booking sponsors for the show and found, to my great surprise, that I was good at it.
 Another show on Mule Radio asked me to sell its ads, and then Mule asked if I would sell ads across the entire network.
 Then Macworld and ATP and Boing Boing and dozens of other podcasts asked me to sell their ads, too.
 My Podlexing business was born.

 In mid-2013, I joined forces with The Mid Roll, another podcast advertising network, bringing my shows along for the ride.
 I now head up sales for The Mid Roll, booking sponsors for the biggest and best podcasts around.
 I'm as surprised as you are.

 The Mid Roll became Midroll and eventually got acquired by EW Scripps.
 While I was initially hired as the EVP of Sales and Development, I became the Chief Revenue Officer, and eventually the Chief Business Development Officer.
 My friend Korri Kolesa joined the team as the new CRO.

 In February 2019, Korri and I joined ART19 — she as the COO, me as the CRO.
 This was an exciting move in podcasting: Our focus is on how you scale podcast advertising, and we came here to skate to where the puck is going in the podcast space.
 Among other things, we're building out a targeted ad marketplace, so that podcast advertisers can reach exactly the listeners they're after.
 It's exciting.

-I live in New Jersey with my wife Lauren, our two daughters, our one son, and our one very stupid dog.
+I live in New Jersey with my wife Lauren, our two daughters, our one son, and our one very ridiculous dog.